deepankkartikey/deepank120896/README.md

 ### Hi, I'm [Deepank](https://deepankkartikey.netlify.app/) 👋

-I'm a Developer from India, currently working as a Java Software Engineer at [ACI Worldwide][company].
+I'm currently pursuing my Master's in computer science at [University of Ottawa][university].
+In the past, I have worked as a Software Engineer for over 3 years for [ACI Worldwide][company].

 If I'm not in front of my laptop coding or browsing, I'm likely doing some kind of fitness related stuff or eating my favourite cuisines.